Skip to Main Content

 Important Databases - United States Patent and Trademark Office

-• Including the important consideration of Likelihood of Confusion
+• Note considerations on Likelihood of Confusion

 • Domain name registries: The Internet Corporation for Assigned Names and Numbers page for domain name registrants